-The Raynaud’s Association, along with Raynaud’s and Scleroderma organizations in the UK and Europe, helped recruit patients for a research study conducted in 2011, and results have just been published (yes, analysis can take a very long time!).
+The Raynaud’s Association, along with Raynaud’s and Scleroderma organizations in the UK and Europe, helped recruit patients for a research study conducted in 2011 designed to answer the question: “Can Raynaud’s Patients Predict Attacks?”
+Results have just been published (yes, analysis can take a very long time!).

 The objective of the study was to determine how well Raynaud’s patients can predict the occurrence and severity of their attacks.
 If sufferers’ predictive capability should be high, then new drug treatment options might be developed that would be taken before or after the onset of an attack.
 Current medications require ongoing usage and can be associated with significant side effects for some patients.